Almo7aya/openingh.nvim/README.md

   - [x] Support the current file cursor position
   - [ ] Support visual mode to open a file in range selection
-  - [ ] Support support other version control websites
+  - [x] Support other version control websites

 ## Contribution

-Feel free to open an issue or a pull request if you have any suggestion or improvements
+Feel free to open an issue or a pull request if you have any suggestions or improvements

 ## License